 With this recipe, my kitchen and I are marking a first, one I hope to continue into the new year, and it’s my love for a new ingredient: whole wheat pastry flour, a fresh player in our cooking arsenal.

-Do you already know whole wheat pastry flour?
-Very fine in texture, whole wheat pastry flour comes from a whole white wheat made with softer berries than the kind used for regular whole wheat flour.
-It’s very fine in texture, high in starch and low in protein, with lower gluten than what’s in white flour.
+Do you already know about whole wheat pastry flour?
+Very fine in texture, it comes from a whole white wheat made with softer berries than the kind used for regular whole wheat flour.
+It’s very fine in texture, high in starch, and low in protein, with lower gluten than what’s found in regular white flour.

-I’ll admit, I can pick out that unmistakable hint of wheat, which to me still feels foreign in a cake/dessert/baked good, but I’m willing to teach my palate to like that more than what has been bleached by chemicals.
-(On that note, have any of you tried almond flour or rice flour or spelt flour?
+I’ll admit, I can pick out that unmistakable hint of whole wheat, which to me still feels foreign in a sweet dessert, but I’m willing to teach my palate to like that more than what has been bleached by chemicals with most of the nutritional value removed.
+(On that note, have any of you tried almond or rice or spelt flour?
 I am all ears.)

 Maple Blueberry Coffee Cake

 - Yield: 12 servings 1x

 Round out your afternoon with a slice of Maple Blueberry Coffee Cake, made with fresh fruit, a touch of herbs, and a sweet crumble topping.